SnehaAitha/RetailStore/README.md

 9.)
 The mock data is entered in such a way that all the test cases can be covered i.e Bill id 1 belongs to user with user id 1 where he is the employee of the store,Bill id 2 belongs to User with user id 2 where he is the affiliate,Bill id 4 belongs to user with user id 4 where he is the customer over 2 years with the store.

 10.)
 Discount is ommitted for grocery products.

+11.)
+Run RetailStoreDiscountApplicationTests.java class to run the junit tests for the services written in UserService.java class.